Carl Samuelson (swim coach): Swimming community

 In 1968, Samuelson was elected as President of the New England Intercollegiate Swimming Association.
-His friend Hugh McCurdy, the coach at Wesleyan College who had helped him obtained his position as Head Coach for Williams College was selected as Secretary-Treasurer.
+His friend Hugh McCurdy, the coach at Wesleyan College who had helped him obtain his position as Head Coach for Williams College was selected as Secretary-Treasurer.

+Death

+Samuelson died on February 24, 2026, at the age of 94.

 Honors

 Samuelson was the 1980 New England Coach of the Year and received the honor two more times.
-His home town selected him for the Middletown Sports Hall of Fame in February, 1999.
+His hometown selected him for the Middletown Sports Hall of Fame in February 1999.
 Impressively, he was also chosen as one of the 100 Greatest Swimming and Diving Coaches of the Century in 2021 by the College Swimming and Diving Coaches Association of America (CSCAA).
 In 2000, the Williams College Swimming Pool, was renamed the Samuelson-Muir pool, to honor him, and Coach Muir, who had been a long-term acquaintance and friend for many years.
+Though he retired officially as Williams College Head Swim Coach in 1966, Muir returned occasionally to assist with coaching into the 1980's.
 When Carl Samuelson as Swim Coach, and Nancy, who served as the Health Center's Medical Secretary, both retired in 1999, alumni established a scholarship fund in their honor.